transcriptaze/vpd/README.md

 ![build](https://github.com/transcriptaze/vpd/workflows/build/badge.svg)

-# vcv-panel-designer
+# VPD: VCV Rack 2 Panel Designer

 VPD is a browser based web application to create the SVG files for a basic VCV module panel.

+It has been tested on:
+- Chrome
+- Firefox
+- Opera
+- Safari

+There is a brief [Getting started](#getting-started) section below and a somewhat more comprehensive [User guide](GUIDE.md) which describes all the available commands.

+## Raison d’être

-It exists mostly because I wanted to experiment with tree-sitter but also because having to switch back and forth between between text and paths in Inkscape was just plain annoying.
+Mostly as an experimental command interface implemented using _tree-sitter_, but also because having to switch back and forth between between text and paths in Inkscape is just plain annoying.

 ## Getting Started

-1. Open the web application in your browser (currrently Chrome).
+1. Open the web application in your browser.
 2. Follow the _Getting started_ instructions in the [User Guide](GUIDE.md).
 3. Export the SVG files:
    ```